gomorpheus/morpheus-apidoc/source/includes/_contacts.md

 # Contacts

-These entities define contacts to be notified of incidents.
+These entities are notification settings such as name, email and phone number.
+Contacts are used by [alerts](#alerts) to send notifications.

 ## Get All Contacts